Why are contracts between controllers and processors important?

 By having a contract in place with the required terms, controllers and processors are:

-When does the GDPR say a contract is needed?
+When does the UK GDPR say a contract is needed?

-The GDPR says that a contract is needing in two circumstances.
+The UK GDPR says that a contract is needing in two circumstances.

 Firstly, Article 28(3) states that:

-Processing by a processor shall be governed by a contract or other legal act under Union or Member State law, that is binding on the processor with regard to the controller…
+Processing by a processor shall be governed by a contract or other legal act under domestic law, that is binding on the processor with regard to the controller…